-Introduction – Malhar is an ancient town of Chhattisgarh and it could be the oldest one probably.
-J D Beglar mentions about a mud fort at Malhar during his tour in 1873-74.
-He was not very much interested in such a fort so he skipped visiting Malhar however later he found about the ruins of two temples at this town.
+Introduction – Malhar is an ancient town of Chhattisgarh and it may contest to be the most ancient in the state.
+J D Beglar mentions about a mud fort at Malhar during his tour in 1873-74, however he skipped visiting Malhar.
+Later, he found about the ruins of two temples in this town.
 Malhar is referred as Mallala or Mallala-pattana in the Kalchuri epigraphs of the twelfth century CE.
 K D Bajpai suggests that Mallal is probably a derivation of Mallari, a title of Shiva.
 A demon named Malla is found in the Puranas, as Shiva killed this demon so he is called Mallari.
 Old Mallal was surrounded by three rivers, Arpa in the west, Leelagar in the east and Shivnath in the south.

-Malhar lies on an ancient route which was connecting Koshambi with Puri on the south-eastern coast of India.
+Malhar lies on an ancient route connecting Koshambi with Puri on the south-eastern coast of India.
 Bharhut, Bandhavgarh, Amarkantak, Kharod, Malhar, Sirpur are few major towns on this route.
 Malhar was benefited with this strategic location and witnessed cultural and political developments.
-Pilgrims going to Puri used to halt here and pay homage to various temples at the site.
+Pilgrims going to Puri halted here paying homage to various shrines.
 A clay seal bearing legend ‘gamasa Kosaliya’ meaning ‘of village Kosala’ discovered at Malhar can be dated to 200 CE.
 K D Bajpai identifies this village Kosala with a village bearing same name situated near Malhar.

 Another clay seal bearing the legend ‘Maharaja Mahendrasya’ is an important discovery at Malhar.
 This legend is written in the Gupta Brahmi alphabets.
 K D Bajpai identifies this Mahendra with the ruler bearing the same name which found a mention in the Allahabad Pillar Inscription of Samudragupta.
 He is mentioned as the king of Kosala who was defeated in the hands of the Samudragupta but was reinstated after this defeat by the same ruler.

-Though nothing can be said with surety about the Maurya occupation over Dakshina Kosala and hence over Malhar however as most of India was under their rule so it will be very hard to keep this region outside of their influence.
+Malhar would have been with the Mauryas, however no certain evidence exists whether the town was habituated during that era.
 After the Mauryas, Malhar came under the Satavahana rule which lasted for about three hundred years as mentioned by K D Bajpai.
 Various findings during the excavation also point towards this fact.
 The Vakatakas and the Guptas also enjoyed rule over this region as evident from their epigraphs.
 After their fall, local dynasties like the Sarabhapuriyas, the Panduvamshi of Mekala, The Panduvamshis of Kosala and the Somavamshis ruled over Malhar and a major part of Dakshina Kosala.
 The Kalchuris ousted the Somavamshis and ruled for about seven hundred years from Ratanpur till the advent of the Marathas in this region.